Princeton, Minnesota cityscape

 Electronics Recycling in Princeton

-Princeton has 3 electronics recycling centers , serving a population of 4,819 residents with safe disposal options for computers, phones, TVs, and other electronic devices.
+Princeton offers 3 electronics recycling locations, serving a population of 4,698 residents where residents properly dispose of old computers, phones, TVs, and electronic devices.

 Environmental Impact in Princeton